jareddantis/gwa-calc/README.md

 ## Features

 * GWA calculation and grade transmutation for Philippine Science High School students
+* Support for up to 5 sets of 20 custom subjects (for students from other universities)
 * Progressive Web App (can be installed offline)
 * Night mode
-* **Coming soon:** Support for custom subjects (for students from other universities)
-    * In the meantime, you can use the old [GWA Calculator.](https://illustra.github.io/gwa)
-    * This newer calculator will include support for multiple sets of custom subjects, which will be useful for calculating averages per  undergraduate year, for instance.

 ## Building